flasgger/flasgger/README.md

 ## Using dictionaries as raw specs

-Create a Python dictionary with as:
+Create a Python dictionary as:

 ```python
 specs_dict = {